Encompass Technologies

-It's slogan is “Optimizing the beverage supply chain from maker to market”.
-Maker-to-Market is defined as their commitment to supporting producers, distributors, and retailers.
+Its slogan is “Optimizing the beverage supply chain from maker to market”.

 Encompass has 200+ employees, 2600+ customers, 562k+ serviced retailers, 2M+ active users, $1.5B monthly retail transactions, and customers in 19 countries.

 History

 In 2020, Encompass merged with Orchestra Software and acquired Handoff to provide SaaS solutions with the entire supply chain of brewers, distilleries, distributors, and retailers.

 The O'Neil family established Encompass Technologies in late 2001.

 Encompass became the first cloud-based warehouse management system in 2011.

 In January 2015, the Fort Collins headquarters transferred to the completed location at 420 Linden Street.
 The location is shared with upstairs apartments and is estimated to generate $1.2 million in additional tax revenue for Fort Collins through 2031.

 In October 2020, Encompass Technologies merged with Orchestra Software, a Portland, Oregon-based software and services solution for the craft beverage industry.

 In November 2020, Encompass acquired Handoff, a Denver-based alcohol delivery startup that serves retailers.

 In 2022, Encompass acquired vintrace, an Australian wine production software company.

 In 2025, Encompass acquired eVineyard, a Slovenian vineyard management software company.